My Rad Kitchen

 • 100 grams Gruyere cheese shredded

-• 1 cup ham small dice
+• 1 cup ham diced small

 • 1 cup spinach stems removed and finely chopped